Answers to the most frequently asked questions on the GDPR and OBI4wan

 Based on the paragraph above, it can be stated with all clarity that following through with compliance measures is highly recommended.

-Forming a processor agreement with OBI4wan
+Forming a processor agreement with Spotler Engage

 We gladly form a processor agreement with your organization.
 For this measure, please contact us!